Kirsty Lilley

 Background

-I studied MA (Hons) Archaeology at the University of Edinburgh (2013-18) and recently completed an MPhil in Archaeology at the University of Cambridge (2018-19).
-Although my main focus is now Late Neolithic and Chalcolithic Sardinia, my studies have taken me from personhood and identity in Neolithic and Bronze Age Scotland, to anthropological archaeology during a year abroad in Canada, and the archaeology of Africa in my MPhil.
+I studied MA (Hons) Archaeology at the University of Edinburgh (2013-18) and completed my MPhil in Archaeology at the University of Cambridge (2018-19).
+Although my main focus is now the funerary architecture of Late Neolithic and Chalcolithic Sardinia, my studies have taken me from personhood in Neolithic and Bronze Age Scotland, to anthropological archaeology during a year abroad in Canada, and the archaeology of Africa in my MPhil.

 Qualifications